httpwg/http-extensions/draft-ietf-httpbis-priority.md

 transmit priority parameters on a single hop only.

 Intermediaries can consume and produce priority signals in a PRIORITY_UPDATE frame or Priority header field.
-Sending a PRIORITY_UPDATE frame preserves the signal from the client carried by the Priority header field but provides a signal that overrides that for the next hop; see {{header-field-rationale}}.
+An intermediary that passes only the Priority request header field to the next hop preserves the original end-to-end signal from the client; see {{header-field-rationale}}.
+An intermediary could pass the Priority header field and additionally send a PRIORITY_UPDATE frame.
+This would have the effect of preserving the original client end-to-end signal, while instructing the next hop to use a different priority; per the guidance in
-Replacing or adding a Priority header field overrides any signal from a client and can affect prioritization for all subsequent recipients.
+{{frame}}.
+An intermediary that replaces or adds a Priority request header field overrides the original client end-to-end signal, which can affect prioritization for all subsequent recipients of the request.

 For both the Priority header field and the PRIORITY_UPDATE frame, the set of priority parameters is encoded as a Structured Fields Dictionary (see